Jasper Lake (Alberta): Transportation corridors

-The Canadian National Railway skirts the northern shore of the lake.
-Parts of its mainline have been built on causeways away from the shore, which have created several mini lakes.
-Via Rail's passenger train the Canadian uses this same CN line as part of its journey from Toronto to Vancouver, giving train passengers up-close views of the lake, sand dunes, and surrounding mountains.
-This area has been the site of many CN publicity photographs—including of the Super Continental—through the years, and it is still popular with photographers, railfans, the present-day Canadian and its advertisers and passengers.
+The Canadian National Railway skirts the northwestern shore of the lake.
+Parts it have been built on causeways away from the shore, which have created several ponds.
+Via Rail's passenger train the Canadian uses this same CN line for part of its journey between Toronto and Vancouver, giving passengers up-close views of the lake, sand dunes, and surrounding mountains.
+This area has been the site of many CN publicity photographs—including of the Super Continental—through the years, and it is still popular with photographers, railfans, advertisers, and passengers.